-Option Description Automat ic The default and recommended object identification method.
-The Automatic method allows the Web Macro Recorder to use its internal advanced algorithms to locate the object.
-If this method does not successfully find the object during replay, click the con (with tooltip "Improve Object Identification") and replay the macro again.
-XPath If Automatic identification fails, even after using Improve Object Identification or Related Objects (described below), try using the XPath identification method.
+Method Description Automatic The Automatic method is the default and recommended object identification method.
+This method allows the Web Macro Recorder to use its internal advanced algorithms to locate the object.
+Tip: If this method does not successfully find the object during replay, click the Improve object identification icon () and replay the macro again.
+XPath If Automatic identification fails, even after using improve object identification or related objects, try using the XPath identification method.
 This method identifies the object based on an XPath expression that defines the object in the DOM tree.
 For example, if you need to select the first search result, regardless of the term being searched for, using XPath identification may help.
-Click the drop-down arrow next to the XPath edit box to select a suggested XPath for the object.
-You can click the popup Edit button at the right end of the XPath edit box to open the XPath Editor and edit the suggested XPath.
-For the XPath ID method, the tooltip for the icon changes to "Regenerate expression."
-When you click the icon, you can select an object in the interface and thereby create its associated XPath.
-JavaScri pt JavaScript code that returns an object.
-For example: document.getElementById ("SearchButton") returns an element that has a DOM ID attribute of "SearchButton."
-Using the JavaScript identification method, you can write JavaScript code that references the returned document and you can use CSS selectors and other standard functions.
+Tip: For the XPath ID method, the icon function changes to Regenerate expression .
+When you click the icon, you can select an object in the interface and create its associated XPath.
+JavaScript This method uses JavaScript code that returns an object.
+For example: document.getElementById("SearchButton") returns an element that has a DOM ID attribute of "SearchButton."
+This method allows you to write JavaScript code that references the returned document.
+You can use CSS selectors and other standard functions.
 For example, the page returned by the server contains multiple links with the same "title" attribute (search results) and we want the script to randomly click on one of the available links.
 Object identification for this case, using the JavaScript identification method, may look similar to the following:

-Option Description

-var my_results = document.querySelectorAll('a [title="SearchResult"]');

-random(my_results);
+Method Description var my_results = document.querySelectorAll('a [title="SearchResult"]'); random(my_results); Descriptors Enables you to identify an object by its properties in an editor.
+For more information, see TruClient Descriptors at https://admhelp.microfocus.com/tc/en/2021-2021_R1/Content/TruClient/descriptors.htm.